bparanj/crystal/computer/electronics/terms/north-south.md

-The traditional Northbridge and Southbridge architecture is no longer commonly found in modern motherboards.
+The traditional Northbridge and Southbridge architecture is no longer  found in modern motherboards.
 Here's an overview of the evolution:

 ### Traditional Architecture